 In a report, the TTC dismissed a suggestion of naming the station Keele North, but the commission hasn’t considered other suggestions, including Keele/Finch.
 This station’s name, along with all the others on the extension, shouldn’t be considered permanent until they are engraved on the station walls.

 The station was originally budgeted to cost $86 million.
 By early in 2010, a high water table, higher than expected inflation, and Toronto’s Green Standard had increased those costs to $115 million, prompting the TTC, the station design consultant and York University to enter into discussions about ways to reduce costs.
-The station is expected to be substantially complete by November 2014, though it likely won’t see subway service for another year.
+The station was expected to be substantially complete by November 2014.

 Like it or not, the Spadina subway extension will be a major addition not just to the Toronto’s subway network, but to the overall transportation picture of the Greater Toronto Area.